nora-zajzon/cse15l-lab-reports/index.md

 Nora Zajzon's Lab #1
 =========
-Here is the link to my github profile [Link](https://github.com/nora-zajzon)
+Here is the link to my github [profile](https://github.com/nora-zajzon)

 This is my Dog Cherry
 ---------